Bunmi Olusona: Partisan politics

 On his return to Nigeria, he went into party politics by joining the Alliance for Democracy (AD) and became the party's Kwara State Governorship candidate in 2007.
-He lost the Election to the incumbent Governor of the State, Senator Bukola Saraki who is the current Nigerian Senate President.
+He lost the Election to the incumbent Governor of the State, Senator Bukola Saraki who was the former Nigerian Senate President.

 By 2011, he contested for the Irepodun/Oke-Ero/Ekiti/Isin federal constituency seat at the Nigerian National Assembly on the political platform of the Action Congress of Nigeria (ACN) he lost the election in controversial circumstances.
 The election was believed to have been rigged against him.

 Reverend Bunmi Olusona was a close political associate of Barrister Mohammed Dele Belgore, a Senior Advocate of Nigeria who was the 2011 Gubernatorial Candidate of the Action Congress of Nigeria, (ACN) in Kwara State.